CBIIT/bento-docs/source/configuration/arm-details-page.md

-### Adding columns to the Arm Details page table
+### Adding Columns to the Study Arm Details Page Table

-Up to 10 columns can be added to the Arm Details page Table.
+Up to 10 columns can be added to the Study Arm Details Page Table.
 If adding more than 10 columns, **Bento will display the first 10 columns without an error or warning message**.
 The top-down order of columns will be displayed left to right on the UI.

 1. Open `$(src)/packages/bento-frontend/src/bento/armDetailData.js`.
 2. Under `table`, add an object `{dataField: , header: , link: ,}` to the `columns` list: